Skammi/Eclipse-arduinocdt-scripts-for-MacOS-and-Linux/README.md

 # Arduincdt bash scripts for MacOS and Linux
 These scripts will allow to reset the upload port for specific Arduino boards from Eclipse CDT with the Arduino Plugin.
+Or to upload to the Intel Edison using WIfi.

 	1. avrdudeWrapper
 	2. arduino101loadWrapper